-The hydraulic grade line (HGL) should be designed with a space of air between the top of water and the inside of the pipe.
-In this condition the flow is considered open channel and the HGL is the water surface elevation traveling through the storm drain system.
+The hydraulic grade line (HGL) should be designed so there is a space of air between the top of water and the inside of the pipe.
+In this condition the flow is operating as gravity flow and the HGL is the water surface elevation traveling through the storm drain system.
 If the HGL becomes higher than the crown elevation of the pipe the system will start to operate under pressure flow.
-In a pressure flow condition, flow could discharge out the inlet of a catch basin or manhole causing possible displacement of the inlet.
-A displaced inlet can cause severe traffic safety problems and should always be avoided.
-Fortunately, if the storm drain pipes are designed as discussed in the previous sections, then the HGL will only become higher than the catch basin or manhole rim elevation when energy losses become significant or if the cover over a storm drain is low (less than 5 feet).
-Regardless of the design conditions, the HGL should always be evaluated especially when energy losses become significant or when the pipes are installed under low cover at very flat gradients.
+If the system is operating under pressure flow, the water surface elevation in the catch basin/manhole needs to be calculated to verify the water surface elevation exceeds the rim elevation, water will discharge through the inlet and cause severe traffic safety problems.
+Fortunately, if the storm drain pipes were designed as discussed in the previous sections, then the HGL will only become higher than the catch basin/manhole rim elevation when energy losses become significant or if the cover over a storm drain is low (less than 5 feet).

+Regardless of the design conditions, the HGL should always be evaluated especially when energy losses become significant.
+Possible situations where energy losses can become significant include: high flow velocities through the system (greater than 6.6 ft/s), pipes installed under low cover at very flat gradients, inlet and outlet pipes forming a sharp angle at junctions, and multiple flows entering a junction.